sujitojha1/ERA1/Session5/README.md

 - `S5.ipynb` : This is the main Jupyter notebook file that contains the code which uses the model and utility functions to execute the machine learning task.
 - `README.md` : This is the file you are currently reading.
 It provides a detailed explanation of the assignment and the code.

+## 🔍 Overview of the Dataset

+The dataset used in this assignment is the MNIST dataset.
+This dataset consists of images of handwritten digits, each 28x28 pixels.
+There are 60,000 training images and 10,000 testing images.
+Each image is labeled with the digit it represents, from 0 to 9.

+### 🖼️ Sample Images

+The `getSampleImages` function in `utils.py` is used to display some sample images from the training data.
+This gives an idea of the kind of images the model is being trained on.
+The images are grayscale and show handwritten digits from 0 to 9.

 ## 🧠 Understanding the Code

 The code is broken down into different files for organization and readability: